joshuaflanagan/ruse/README.md

 However, you can configure the injector to use types that differ from the parameter name, or return existing objects.

+## Instance Lifecycle

+Currently, all objects retrieved from the injector are treated as singletons.
+This means that any time you ask a given injector for an instance of a service, you will always get the same exact instance.
+If you want a new instance, you need to use a new instance of the injector.
+In the future, the lifecycle may be configurable, but I haven't needed it yet.

 ## Configuration

 Currently, you configure the injector by passing an options `Hash` to